sayleechandavarkar/VSD-IAT/README.md

 <!-- ABOUT THE WORKSHOP -->
 ## ABOUT THE WORKSHOP
-   It was a five day workshop that involved understanding the open source EDA OPENLANE that uses the sky130 PDK.
+   PDKs are essentially files that decribe the fabrication process for the tools and they are closed-source.
+With the release of PDKs by Google and Skywater has lead to the advent of open-source ASIC design.
 OpenLANE is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault, OpenPhySyn, SPEF-Extractor and custom methodology scripts for design exploration and optimization.
 OPENLANE rc6 version strives to complete the entire ASIC design flow with minimal human intervention.
 The goal is to make human-in-the-loop parameter to zero.
+This 5 day workshop aims at exploring the entire ASIC design flow using the OpenLANE tool along with the Skywater 130nm PDK.

+### DAY 1
+  One Day 1 we begin by understanding the entire RTL2GDS flow along with understanding the inner workings of Openlane in conjunstion with Skywater 130nm PDK

 The inputs to the ASIC design flow are: